Caulfield School of Dance

 Please see further information in Program Composition below on training in the above disciplines (yes, even Hip Hop!) as part of career preparation in classical dance.

-By Audition and special permission, students in the Grade III RAD program can be selected for the Closed Ballet Performance 2/3 Course, which is in a package of most/all of the above plus:
+By Audition and special permission, students in the Grade I RAD program can be selected for a Closed* Ballet Performance course, which is in a package of most/ all of the above plus:

 * An RAD program is “closed”, including Ballet Performance 2 which is only available to those taking a full RAD ballet program, in that enrolment in the program is only by teacher assessment.
 It does not however require parents to sign and adhere to the Closed Program contract, which is required of those whose children are in a ballet performance course whose name designates it as “closed” such as Closed Ballet Performance 2/3.